dechamps/ASIOUtil/BUFFERS.md

 seems to be the scenario described in the example in section 6 of the ASIO SDK documentation.

+### Special case: input-only mode

+There is additional ambiguity in the half-duplex pure recording mode where no output channels are used (i.e. all buffers passed to `ASIOCreateBuffers()` are input buffers).
+In that case, there are two possible approaches:

+1. The driver should call `bufferSwitch(0)` immediately on `ASIOStart()` with silence to be consistent with full-duplex operation; or
+2. The driver should start recording into buffer 0 on `ASIOStart()` and wait for buffer 0 to be filled with real samples before making the first call to `bufferSwitch(0)`.

+It seems unlikely that an host application would badly misbehave if the application disagrees with the driver on this; indeed, the sequence of calls doesn't change - only the timing does, and calls can be arbitrarily delayed regardless.

+If a driver implements (1) but the application expects (2), the application will incorrectly report an initial period of silence in the recording.

+If a driver implements (2) but the application expects (1), the application will incorrectly drop the beginning of the recording.
+However, this risk is always present regardless: indeed, ASIO drivers do not make any guarantees as to when streaming will actually start after `ASIOStart()` is called, so it is impossible for applications to precisely time the start of recording anyway.

+Given the above, it would seem to make sense for drivers to implement approach (2), i.e. start recording on `ASIOStart()` and only make the first `bufferSwitch(0)` call once the first buffer has been filled with recorded samples.

 ## Summary of recommendations

 In the presence of such ambiguity around buffer validity, the best option for